algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Technical Specification.md

 There is a risk about the peak load of the software.
 Since will probably not be able to change the server where the software will run, we need to be sure that there will be enough resources to handle the peak load and also check what is the peak load.

+We should absolutely handle the possible SQL injections and the possible XSS attacks to avoid any problem with the security of the application, we are going to restrain the user's input to avoid any problem.
+If someone is able to put a DROP TABLE in the input, the database will be deleted.

 ### Testing

 The software will be tested using the following technologies: